-Dr James Lawrence is a Senior Lecturer in Engineering Geology/Geotechnics.
+Dr James Lawrence is a Reader in Geological Engineering.
 After graduating from Cardiff University with a MSc. in Mineral Resources he worked as a geologist in the petroleum industry before joining the University of Brighton.
 James worked at the University of Brighton for eight years as a researcher and lecturer, whilst working towards his PhD.
-His research focused on better understanding the engineering properties of the chalk with a particular focus on coastal environments and processes.
+His research focused on the engineering properties of the chalk in relation to coastal environments and processes.
 This research gave James the opportunity to work on several major pan-European research and industrial projects.

 In 2008 James accepted a lectureship in Engineering and Petroleum Geology at the University of Leeds.
 With his team of research students James worked throughout Europe, the Middle East and Asia.
 James was Director of Masters Education and Deputy Director of the Earth Surface Science Institute research group.

-In 2013 James left the University of Leeds to work in the Siting Team at Radioactive Waste Management as the Geological Investigations Manager, the focus of this project was to develop a new programme for the treatment and disposal of the UK’s radioactive waste in an underground Geological Disposal Facility.
+In 2013 James left the University of Leeds to work in the Siting Team at Radioactive Waste Management Ltd (RWM) as the Geological Investigations Manager, where he managed the site characterisation project focusing on developing a new programme for the disposal of the UK’s radioactive waste in an underground Geological Disposal Facility (GDF).

-Teaching responsibilities including Rock Engineering, Engineering Geology and Geotechnical Engineering at both undergraduate and postgraduate level.
-He is also the 1st year course co-ordinator for the Civil Engineering (MEng) Course.
+Teaching responsibilities include Rock Engineering, Soils and Engineering Geology, Site Investigation and Geomorphology at both undergraduate and postgraduate level.
+He leads four field trips each year in the UK and Greece.
+Current management responsibilities include 1st year co-ordinator for the Civil Engineering (MEng) course.

 Areas of expertise:

-Upper Cretaceous carbonates (Chalk), geological disposal of radioactive waste, geomechanics, structural geology, petroleum reservoir characterisation, modelling slope instability, coastal recession related to the impact of climate change and weathering of rock.
+Upper Cretaceous carbonates (Chalk), Quaternary geomorphology, geological disposal of radioactive waste, geomechanics, structural geology, petroleum reservoir characterisation, InSAR (Interferometric synthetic aperture radar) coastal processes related to the impact of climate change and weathering of rock.